10 Fascinating Places to Visit in Dharamshala and McLeodganj

 Watch the Dalai Lama Talk at Namgyal Monastery

-This is easily one of the best places to visit in McLeodganj.
+As the largest Tibetan Temple outside the physical boundaries of Tibet, Namgyal Monastery is easily one of the best places to visit in McLeodganj.
 The 14th Dalai Lama actually lives here in the Namgyal Monastery.
 He and his followers have their own government in exile in Dharamshala.

 Occasionally, the Dalai Lama gives discourses from his temple and people from all over India come to see him and listen to him in person.
 Bookings are essential and fill up extremely fast.